 Please know that Marietta College has not placed a limit on the number of Yellow Ribbon Program recipients, but we ask all applicants to meet our current admission requirements.

-For more information on admission requirements for those with no college credit, please visit How To Apply: High School Students.
+For more information on admission requirements for those with no college credit, please visit This Page.

-For more information on admission requirements for those with some college credit, please visit How To Apply: Transfer Students.
+For more information on admission requirements for those with some college credit, please visit This Page.

 Something to keep in mind